 As with many self-care strategies, smudging may require some experimentation.
 Pay close attention to how you feel after the ritual.
 Do you feel good?
 What is your energy like?

 It’s quite possible that smudging isn’t for you.
 And that’s okay.
 Self-care is personal and you get to choose the strategies that best serve you.

+If you’re looking for some new ways to deepen your spiritual self-care practice, smudging as self-care might be something to add to your rotation.
 If nothing else, it’s an opportunity to release the past and embrace new beginnings.
 Is there really anything more beautiful than that?

 What’s been your experience with smudging as self-care?
 Share in the comments below.